Physician Assistant College Admissions Test (PA-CAT)Evidence-based assessment of academic preparedness

 “Our program participated in the research and testing of the PA-CAT because we see its potential.
 It will be good for applicants to identify and provide the opportunity to improve competence in specific subject areas between taking the exam and matriculating into a PA program.”

-The Physician Assistant College Admission Test (PA-CAT™) is a specialized test that is designed to measure applicant knowledge and application in key prerequisite science subjects typically required for PA school.
+Exam Master’s Physician Assistant College Admission Test (PA-CAT) is a specialized discipline-specific exam that is designed to measure applicant knowledge and application in key prerequisite science subjects typically required for PA school.
 The PA-CAT measures general academic ability and scientific knowledge necessary for success in the demanding Physician Assistant curriculum.
-The PA-CAT has been developed specifically for use by PA educators and admissions experts as part of a holistic admissions process.
+The PA-CAT has been developed specifically for use by PA educators and their admissions departments as part of a holistic admissions process.

 Facts About the PA-CAT

 - PA-CAT Exam is a 240-item assessment covering 9 science subject areas

 - Field-tested with over 1700 examinees at 36 PA programs

-- Now available at over 5,000 Prometric testing centers and at home through remote proctoring
+- Available at over 5,000 Prometric testing centers and at home through remote proctoring

 - Cost: $228 (includes the test center fee for standard administration)